Marker Logo

 Archaeological Site Plan

+Location.
 46° 48.516′ N, 90° 48.888′ W. Marker is in Bayfield, Wisconsin, in Bayfield County.
-Marker is at the intersection of South 1st Street and Wilson Street, on the right when traveling south on South 1st Street.
+It is at the intersection of South 1st Street and Wilson Street, on the right when traveling south on South 1st Street.
 Marker located in front of Bayfield Maritime Museum.
 Touch for map.
 Marker is at or near this postal address: 131 S 1st St, Bayfield WI 54814, United States of America.
 Touch for directions.

-Photographed By Paul Fehrenbach, September 25, 2016
+Photographed by Paul Fehrenbach, September 25, 2016

 3. Schooner Pretoria Marker